 This can lead to disenfranchisement with ML as poor models fail to live up to expectations.
 Bear in mind that while data-related problems are universal, this pitfall is more dangerous to SMEs where time and money are more precious and a failed project more harmful.

-Then comes the deployment of the model.
+Another problem covered by this Machine Learning practical guide is the deployment of the model.
 For big business, deployment often means hiring, in addition to experienced Artificial Intelligence or Machine Learning practitioners, project managers, data engineers, and IT experts who are able to implement and deploy the AI and ML model.
 As larger companies decide to implement their AI/ML models in the cloud, we often find that they quickly hire the AWS®, Microsoft® Azure, or GCS experts they need to get the job done.

 For inexperienced (and even some experienced) data-scientists, the difficulties of moving a model from deployment to production may come as an unwelcome surprise.
 These difficulties include unstable models, model dependencies, reliable pipelines, dynamic learning, unreliable data, cloud infrastructures, and security management.
 It becomes apparent to the business that it doesn’t have any of the necessary skills in-house, often late in the process.
 This frequently leads them to draw the unfortunate conclusion that AI/ML is not for them.